-Recall that unsplittable $k$-CVRP can be reduced to the minimum weight $k$-set cover problem if $k$ is fixed: customers can be seen as the elements, and each tour can be seen as a set containing all customers in the tour with a weight of the tour.
-Since there are $n^{O(k)}$ feasible tours, the reduction is not polynomial when $k$ is general.
-The main idea of the LP-based approximation algorithm in~\cite{uncvrp} is that fixing a constant $0<\delta<1$ they build an LP (in the form of set cover) only for customers $v$ with $d(v)\geq \delta k$.
-Then, the number of feasible tours is $n^{O(1/\delta)}$ which is polynomially bounded.
-Using the well-known randomized LP-rounding method (see~\cite{williamson2011design}), they obtain a set of tours that forms a partial solution with a cost of $\ln2\cdot\OPT$.
-Then, they design tours to satisfy the left customers based on a variant of the UITP algorithm with an excepted cost of $\frac{1}{1-\delta}\cdot(2/k)\Delta+c(C)$, where $C$ is a given Hamiltonian cycle in graph $H$.
-Letting $\delta$ be a small constant, we have the following lemma.
+As mentioned in~\cite{zhaocvrp}, unsplittable $k$-CVRP can be reduced to the minimum weight $k$-set cover problem when $k$ is fixed.
+In this reduction, customers are treated as elements, and each tour represents a set containing all customers in the tour with a weight equal to the tour's cost.
+But, when $k$ is not fixed, the number of feasible tours becomes $n^{O(k)}$, rendering the reduction non-polynomial.

+The LP-based approximation algorithm proposed in~\cite{uncvrp} addresses this challenge by introducing a constant $0<\delta<1$ and constructing an LP only for customers $v$ with $d(v)\geq \delta k$.
+Consequently, the number of feasible tours reduces to $n^{O(1/\delta)}$, ensuring a polynomial bound.
+Using the well-known randomized LP-rounding technique (detailed in~\cite{williamson2011design}), a set of tours is obtained, forming a partial solution with an expected cost of $\ln2\cdot\OPT$.
+Then, tours are devised to satisfy the remaining customers based on a variant of the UITP algorithm, yielding an expected cost of $\frac{1}{1-\delta}\cdot(2/k)\Delta+c(C)$, where $C$ is a given Hamiltonian cycle in $H$.
+With $\delta$ chosen as a small constant, we have that

-\begin{lemma}[\cite{uncvrp}] Given a Hamiltonian cycle $C$ in graph $H$, for unsplittable $k$-CVRP with any constant $\delta>0$, there is a polynomial-time algorithm to output a solution of cost at most $(\ln2+\delta)\cdot\OPT'+(2/k)\Delta+c(C)$. \end{lemma}
+\begin{lemma}[\cite{uncvrp}] Given a Hamiltonian cycle $C$ in $H$, for unsplittable $k$-CVRP with any constant $\delta>0$, there is a polynomial-time algorithm to output a solution of cost at most $(\ln2+\delta)\cdot\OPT'+(2/k)\Delta+c(C)$. \end{lemma}

-For unsplittable $k$-MCVRP, we can use the same idea (details are put in Appendix~\ref{A.2}).
-Fixing a constant $0<\delta<1$, we build an LP (in the form of set cover) only for customers $v$ with $d(v)\geq \delta k$.
-A partial solution based on randomized LP-rounding has a weight of $\ln2\cdot\OPT$.
-For left customers, we obtain a solution for $k$-CVRP in $H$ with an excepted cost of $\frac{1}{1-\delta}\cdot(2/k)\Delta+c(C)$.
-Since the latter is based on the idea of the UITP algorithm, we can modify them into a set of feasible tours for $k$-MCVRP using an additional cost of $c(H)$ like Lemma~\ref{cycle-partition}.
-So, we can get the following theorem.
+For unsplittable $k$-MCVRP, we can use the same idea outlined above (details are put in Section~\ref{A.2}).
+By fixing a constant $0<\delta<1$, we build an LP only for customers $v$ with $d(v)\geq \delta k$.
+The partial solution derived from randomized LP-rounding achieves an expected weight of $\ln2\cdot\OPT$.
+For the remaining customers, we derive a solution for $k$-CVRP in $H$ with an expected cost of $\frac{1}{1-\delta}\cdot(2/k)\Delta+c(C)$.
+Given that this solution is based the idea of the UITP algorithm, we adjust it to form a set of feasible tours for $k$-MCVRP, incurring an additional cost of at most $c(H)$, akin to Lemma~\ref{cycle-partition}.